-The soil stabilization mix design procedure consists of two approaches.
-Determination of the recommended percentage of stabilization additive from the following table.
-If a checkmark appears in the table or if requested due to specific concerns on a project, use the laboratory test procedure that follows the general requirements of the ASTM D 6276 or Annexes A1 and A2 of ASTM D 4609 or as described below.
-The stabilization additive used shall be governed by the AASHTO Group Classification as detailed in the following table reprinted from special provisions for subgrade stabilization.
+The soil stabilization mix design procedure consists of two methods.
+The first method consists of an abbreviated laboratory test procedure with determination of the recommended percentage of stabilization additive from the Soil Stabilization Table.
+The second method is the complete laboratory test procedure with determination of the recommended percentage of stabilization additive from the test results.
+The second method is used if a checkmark appears in the Soil Stabilization Table or if requested due to specific concerns on a project.
+The laboratory test procedure follows the general requirements of the ASTM D 6276, Annexes A1 and A2 of ASTM D 4609, and as described below.
 The stabilization additive and water used in the mix design procedure shall be from the source proposed for use on the project.
+Laboratories performing soil stabilization mix designs shall be qualified by the Materials Division.